The $100,000 UX of ... Bulls?

 From Assumptions to Reality

-The first user flow helped kick things off, but it quickly became clear it didn’t match what was really happening.
+The first user flow helped kick things off, but it only captured how people thought the process worked.

 One of the first wireframes sketched for discussion.
 It helped spark ideas about the digital version and revealed blind spots early on.